Living Book Summary: Little House on the Prairie

 Alternatively, if you want to check out what’s inside each book before plunging in, here are some quick summaries.
 We hope these can help you know what to look out for, if you’ve not read them yourself, or to jog your memory, if you actually read them when you were younger:

+Book 1.
 Little House in the Big Woods

+Book 2.
 Farmer Boy

-Although this is technically Book 2 in the series, in our experience, we read this third, picking Little House on the Prairie first to continue with Laura’s adventures.
+Although Farmer Boy is technically Book 2 in the series, in our experience, we read this third, picking Little House on the Prairie first to continue with Laura’s adventures.
 Since this book features Almanzo (who, spoiler alert, would become Laura’s beau in later books), it can stand alone, and therefore we recommend reading it after Little House on the Prairie.

 But this is a great book, too, in all aspects!
 We especially loved Almanzo’s experiences, young as he is, helping out in their farm, hauling wood, waking up at the crack of dawn to feed the animals–and his special love for horses.
 We can also watch him and his older brother and sisters make not-so-wise decisions, and also see him grow in maturity and start to make better choices.

+Book 3.
 Little House on the Prairie

-The third book in the series, this is aptly called the second book in the “Laura years.”
+Little House on the Prairie is the third book in the series, this is aptly called the second book in the “Laura years.”
 Personally, I would recommend reading this after Little House in the Big Woods, if only to get our children further engaged in Laura’s life. *wink*

 In this book, the Ingalls family move West in a covered wagon all the way to Kansas.
 Laura and Mary enjoy playing and exploring, and of course soon it’s time to get started clearing the land and farming for food.
 And then, just as they’re finally settling into their new home, conflict arises: will they be forced to move again?

+Book 4.
 On the Banks of Plum Creek

-In this next book, Laura and her family pack up again, this time heading to Minnesota.
+In this next book, On the Banks of Plum Creek, Laura and her family pack up again, this time heading to Minnesota.
 Through Laura’s story, we get to experience what it’s like living in a house underground—right under the sod!
 But (spoiler alert!) when a bull falls through the roof, Pa needs to build them a more solid home, this time with real glass window!

 In my opinion, this was one of the more suspenseful books in the series, owing to Pa’s not coming home weeks after he’s supposed to come home.
 Although he actually has a harrowing–and almost fatal– experience of getting stuck in a blizzard, the author expertly weaves the story so that children reading or hearing it can feel the tension but not too much of it!